 Advancing Research Careers (ARC) (F99/K00 and UE5)

-The ARC Program is part of NIH’s efforts to promote broad participation within the biomedical research workforce and is designed as a structured program to enhance participation of trainees from diverse backgrounds, for example individuals from underrepresented groups (see Notice of NIH’s Interest in Diversity), as they transition from predoctoral research training to postdoctoral research and career development.
+The ARC Program is part of NIH’s efforts to promote broad participation within the biomedical research workforce and is designed as a structured program to enhance participation of trainees from diverse backgrounds, (see Notice of NIH’s Interest in Diversity), as they transition from predoctoral research training to postdoctoral research and career development.
 ARC has two components: an institutionally-focused research education cooperative agreement (UE5) and an individual predoctoral to postdoctoral career transition award (F99/K00).

 ARC Institutionally-Focused Research Education Award (UE5)